Ron Rice: Chumlum

 Rice also worked with underground filmmaker Jack Smith, who appears in Queen of Sheba Meets the Atom Man with Taylor Mead, and in Chumlum.
 Rice was inspired to make Chumlum while working with Smith on the props for Smith's Normal Love.
 Chumlum also stars Mario Montez, who appeared in both of Smith's films, as well as several of Andy Warhol's films.
 Warhol superstar Gerard Malanga also has a role in Chumlum.

 Rice's films can still be rented from the Filmmaker's Cooperative.
 His work paved the way for other experimental filmmakers of the 1960s, including the Kuchar brothers.
 All but forgotten today, Rice was a major figure of the New American Cinema, and his deeply personal, anarchic films are the work of a true cinematic visionary.

-Rice was 29 when he died of pneumonia in Mexico in 1964.

 Awards

 Rice's Senseless was the winner of the 1962 Filmmaker's Award at New York's showcase of experimental cinema, the Charles Theater.
 The panel of judges included Variety columnist Herman G. Weinberg and actor Darren McGavin.

 Chumlum was selected as one of the 330 films in Anthology Film Archives' Essential Cinema Repertory Collection as chosen by the selection committee of Stan Brakhage, James Broughton, Ken Kelman, Peter Kubelka, Jonas Mekas and P. Adams Sitney.